nekketsuuu/ruby/doc/ractor.md

   * If the outgoing port is closed for a Ractor, you can't call `Ractor#take` and `Ractor.yield` on the Ractor.
 If `Ractor#take` is blocked for the Ractor, then it will raise an exception.
   * When a Ractor is terminated, the Ractor's ports are closed.
 * There are 3 methods to send an object as a message
-  * (1) Send a reference: Send a shareable object, send only a refenrece to the object (fast)
+  * (1) Send a reference: Send a shareable object, send only a reference to the object (fast)
   * (2) Copy an object: Send an unshareable object by copying deeply and send copied object (slow).
 Note that you can not send an object which is not support deep copy.
-Current implemntation uses Marshal protocol to get deep copy.
+Current implementation uses Marshal protocol to get deep copy.
-  * (3) Move an object: Send an unsarable object reference with a membership.
+  * (3) Move an object: Send an unshareable object reference with a membership.
 Sender Ractor can not access moved objects anymore (raise an exception).
 Current implementation makes new object as a moved object for receiver Ractor and copy references of sending object to moved object.
   * You can choose "Copy" and "Send" as a keyword for `Ractor#send(obj)` and `Ractor.yield(obj)` (default is "Copy").

 ### Sending/Receiving ports